 Sid Stamm / Bio

-Sid is Associate Professor of Computer Science and Software Engineering at Rose-Hulman Institute of Technology, where he studies and teaches security, privacy, computer forensics, and computer systems.
+Sid is Professor of Computer Science and Software Engineering at Rose-Hulman Institute of Technology, where he studies and teaches security, privacy, computer forensics, and computer systems.
 His research focuses on online identity theft, tracking (web and physical devices), protection measures, web security policy, and data privacy.
 Sid designed and implemented many of the security and privacy-related features in Firefox including Do Not Track and Content Security Policy, and enjoys hacking on open source projects.
 He has published numerous papers on privacy and security and holds a Ph.D. in Computer Science from Indiana University.
 When he's not in front of a computer, he's usually at the controls of an airplane or underneath a leaky, broken car with a wrench.

 Longer Bio